The Information in this page is updated as of the 36th Sub-Committee on ATIGA Rules of Origin (SC-AROO) Meeting on 21-23 June 2021.

 • The Trade Division had an outreach session with local traders on 24 September 2020, to promote awareness of the AWSC scheme and understand better the benefits of it.
-The session also includes the internal and regional procedures of the AWSC as well as make known of the criterias to be a self-certified exporter.
-Also in attendance were representatives from the Royal Customs and Excise Department.
+The session also includes the internal and regional procedures of the AWSC as well as make known of the criteria to be a self-certified exporter.
+Also, in attendance were representatives from the Royal Customs and Excise Department.

 • There are plans to conduct workshops and seminars (by Ministry of Commerce and General Department of Customs and Excise Cambodia) for relevant agencies and traders, however, the scheduled sessions had to be postponed due to recent outbreak of the Covid-19 pandemic.
 Rescheduled sessions are being planned.

 • Indonesia conducted a Virtual National Workshop on AWSC on 15 September 2020, attended by 300 exporters across the country, regional issuing offices (IPSKA), and representatives from FTA Centers (Ministry of Trade).
 Prior to the event, the participants had observed the Regional Workshop organised by the ASEAN Secretariat.
 The National Workshop was subsequently held to make way for in-depth discussion among Indonesian ATIGA ROO experts, negotiators, and practitioners.

 • Indonesia conducted the 2nd Virtual National Workshop on AWSC on 24 September 2020, with total of 540 participants from exporters across the country, including 13 Certified Exporters under SCPP1, regional issuing offices (IPSKA), and representatives from FTA Centers (Ministry of Trade).
 This Workshop aims to share about how readiness to implement certified exporters (ES) in the AWSC scheme, regulations and domestic procedural requirements in Indonesia.